Is your engine not starting or cranking over? You have come to the right

 testing of the system will need to be done.

-For an engine to work three things are needed to happen inside it's cylinders to crank over
+For an engine to work three things are needed to happen inside of the cylinders to crank over

 and run; compression, fuel and ignition.
 Cylinder compression is the result of